11ty/11ty-website/src/docs/resources.md

 > “You can take your front-end skills and do things that typically only a back-end can do.
 You can write a JavaScript function that you run and receive a response from by hitting a URL.”—[The Power of Serverless](https://serverless.css-tricks.com/) from [Chris Coyier](https://twitter.com/chriscoyier)

 Take care to make sure that <span class="buzzword">serverless</span> functions are <span class="buzzword">progressively enhanced</span>.
-That means they should run at build time.
 If you call <span class="buzzword">serverless</span> functions in client-side JavaScript, they should be used for features that are outside the core functionality of the site.
+Use [Eleventy Serverless](/docs/plugins/serverless/) to generate pages on-request without any client-side JavaScript.

 ## Lean Web